Ice – Treated

 Test Frequency and Turnaround Time (TAT)

-Samples are only accepted at the laboratory Monday – Friday during regular operating hours.
+Samples are only accepted at the laboratory Monday – Thursday during regular operating hours.
+For submission around statutory holidays, refer to PHO laboratory holiday schedule.
 Please contact the PHO laboratory Customer Service Centre prior to the submission of samples that will be received outside of these hours.

 The turnaround time is up to 4 days for Total Coliform and E. coli, up to 5 days for HPC.